 Current Popular Opinions and Professional Insights

 In the mathematical community, there's a consensus on the importance of understanding rational functions for both theoretical and applied mathematics.
-Experts emphasize the need to teach these concepts thoroughly at the undergraduate level to equip students with the necessary tools for advanced studies.
+Experts stress the need to teach these concepts thoroughly at the undergraduate level to equip students with the necessary tools for advanced studies.

 Professional mathematicians also highlight the role of rational functions in approximation theory.
 Rational functions are often used to approximate more complex functions because they can capture a wide range of behaviors and have desirable convergence properties.
 This makes them invaluable in numerical analysis and scientific computing.